toppers/hakoniwa-px4sim/drone_physics/README.md

 |----------|-----------|------|
 |`body_thrust` | (2.61) | Sum of the $n$ trust from the rotors |
 |`body_torque` | (2.60)-(2.62) | Sum of the torques from the $n$ rotors based on the positionings of them |

-## Usage

-See examples.cpp and utest.cpp for more examples.

 ## Equations